Fusion Windows and Doors Logo

 What Are Single-Pane Windows?

 Single-pane windows use one layer of glass.
 There is no built-in insulation or gas layer to slow heat transfer.
-Many older American homes still have them, especially those built before the 1980s.
+Many older American homes still have them, especially those built before the 1980s – check our guide on how long windows last for signs it’s time to replace.

 You can find them in wood, aluminum, and vinyl frames.
 They look fine from the street, but the lack of insulation leads to drafts, uneven room temperatures, and higher heating and cooling use.